Social-AI-Studio/MATK/README.rst

 * Provides a framework for training and evaluating a different language and vision-language models on well known hateful memes datasets.
 * Allows for efficient experimentation and parameter tuning through modification of configuration files.
-* Evaluate models using different state-of-the-art evaluation metrics such as Accuracy and AUROC.
+* Evaluates models using different state-of-the-art evaluation metrics such as Accuracy and AUROC.
 * Supports visualization by integrating with Tensorboard, allowing users to easily view and analyze metrics in a user-friendly GUI.